Social Media Policy and Guidelines

 - Contact email@example.com to inform CCM of the existence of your page.

-- Include the words "Lynchburg College" in the name.
+- Include the words "Lynchburg College" or "LC" in the name.

 - Use an appropriate graphic.
 (CCM can supply you with one.)